psshri/KodeKloudCKSchallenges/CHALLENGE 3/README.md

 If you try to install the latest version of the binary like v0.6.13-rc, you will be able to complete both tasks in this step, but the 'Check' fails to pass.
 Probably because the way evaluation logic for this lab is implemented is aligned with the default version mentioned in the aquasec docs.
 (If you find any other reason, then as always, please create a PR to include your findings)

 ### Task 2: Run 'kube-bench' with config directory set to '/opt/cfg' and '/opt/cfg/config.yaml' as the config file.
-Redirect the result to '/var/www/html/index.html' file
+Redirect the result to '/var/www/html/index.html' file.

 Run the following command to make a directory to store the results

 ```bash
 root@controlplane$ mkdir -p /var/www/html/
 ```

 Run the following command to store the result of kube-bench command. (this command is also mentioned in the installation doc)

 ```bash
 root@controlplane$ ./kube-bench run --config-dir /opt/cfg --config /opt/cfg/config.yaml > /var/www/html/index.html
 ```